jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22b.md

 II (the “cabal” ministry was one, and the committee of four that was formed in connection with Temple’s experiment was another), the Whig “junto” under William III is a fair candidate for first place.
-From the reign of Anne on only minor points of membership or functioning remain to disagree on.
+From the reign of Anne on only minor points of membership or functioning remain to disagree on. -->

-Another Theory of Democracy 279 pulling down governments.
+pulling down governments.
 It legislates.
 And it even administers.
 For although every act of a parliament, except resolutions and declarations of policy, makes “law” in a formal sense, there are many acts which must